 Illustrator: Eysar Vargas Bondage was first sexualized in Japan in the early 1900s when the Kabuki theater started to stylize torture bondage as part of their acts.
 Found in the country’s red-light districts, these experimental theaters were part of the walled-in pleasure quarters of larger economic hubs.
 The post-war era later gave rise to bondage and fetish pornography in print media through so-called pulp magazines, the most famous ones being Kitan Club and Uramado .
 Contrary to popular belief, shibari is far from a respected art form in Japan.
 Instead, it’s more on a par with graffiti, tattoos, and burlesque.

-Kinbaku is a newer word and refers to the art of aesthetic rope.
+Kinbaku is a newer Japanese word made up of two Chinese characters.
+Kinbaku is a term used to specifically describe erotic bondage and the tying of people.
 The literal translation of the word is ‘tight binding’.

 While there’s disagreement about which is the most appropriate term – kinbaku vs shibari – and some argue that the first is more about aesthetics while the latter is a sexualized version of the art form, 'shibari' and 'kinbaku' are often used interchangeably.